-We believe a good fence makes far more than just good neighbors.
-Fencing has the power to clearly delineate public vs. semi-private or private spaces on a property, all the while enriching a home with a sense of procession, character, and at times, even whimsy.
-Below, our favorite fencing choices, in both styles and materials.
+We believe good fences make far more than good neighbors.
+Fencing has the power to clearly delineate public vs. semi-private or private spaces on a property, all while enriching a home with a sense of procession, character, and at times, even whimsy.
+Below, our favorite fencing choices in both styles and materials.

 The Edgartown Fence

-In our executions of the Edgartown fence, whether on Martha’s Vineyard or on other projects with new urban flair, we often use the fence as a point of procession.
-Viewed from the street, a curb, then a fence, then a gate are visible.
+Surprisingly simple to produce, our Edgartown fences are built on-site, and are made with 4×4 pressure treated posts, readily available fence caps, and 2×4 rails and pickets.
+In our executions, whether on Martha’s Vineyard or on other projects with new urban flair, we often use the fence as a point of procession.
+Viewed from the street, the curb, then the fence, then the gate are visible.
 From there proceeds a small brick walkway which leads to a stoop and a front door.
 This critical layering of information and sequencing of details makes for a rich and vibrant experience of the property, all within public view.

 The Two-Rail Horizontal Fence

-We feel so strongly about this particular fence execution that we wrote it into the design criteria of The Field Club on Martha’s Vineyard.
-Now, thirteen years after the club’s inception, as you drive down Field Club Lane and Field Club Drive, the white two-rail horizontal fence stands as a crisp delineation of the club’s perimeter, with four rows of six-foot-tall privet hedge behind it.
+We feel so strongly about this fence execution that we wrote it into the design criteria of The Field Club on Martha’s Vineyard.
+Now, more than a decade after the club’s inception, as you drive down Field Club Lane and Field Club Drive the white two-rail horizontal fence stands as a crisp delineation of the club’s perimeter with four rows of six-foot-tall privet hedge behind it.